Anadea/anadea_jobs/src/jobs/creative-content-social-media-writer-3.md

 ---
-title: Creative Content & Social Media Writer
+title: Creative Content and Social Media Writer
 location: Ukraine/Europe
 ---
 Join the ranks of Anadea/Tensorway, a software outsourcing company pioneering a new path in the industry.
 We’re searching for a talented and dynamic Creative Content & Social Media Writer to propel our brand story through the power of words.